nicotine-plus/nicotine-plus/doc/TESTING.md

 Nicotine+ will now be available in your list of programs.

-To update to newer versions of Nicotine+, run the following command:
+To update your installation of Nicotine+, run the following command:

 ```console
 pip install --upgrade git+https://github.com/nicotine-plus/nicotine-plus.git